 The issuance of a certificate of occupancy in no way relieves the developer from compliance with all of the terms of this ordinance and all other applicable regulations.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Change of use

 Change or alteration of the use of any building, structure, or land shall not be permitted until a development permit and a certificate of occupancy are obtained pursuant to this article.